They've Got the Fire: The Return of Montrose

 Next up is the debut of a new song, a ringing, somewhat nostalgic tune called "'69" that fits in so well with the rest of the set that your mind begins to boggle at the potential for this band to generate a fresh new set of Montrose classics.
 The crowd welcomes the newcomer right alongside another taste of the old, the somewhat neglected anthem to attitude "I Don't Want It."

 As the band departs leaving the audience begging for more, it's hard for the long-time Montrose fan not to feel a little euphoric.
-Because it's clear this is no nostalgia band; this group is entering the game with fresh legs and fresh commitment, bringing with them a catalog of classic tunes that are the answer to 25 years of pent-up audience demand.
+Because it's clear this is more than a nostalgia act; this group is entering the game with fresh legs and fresh commitment, bringing with them a catalog of classic tunes that are the answer to 25 years of pent-up audience demand.
 It's hard to say what the upper limit might be for a band whose reconstitution inspires this kind of fervor… and that's a great place to be.